danielhdezller/node-express-assets/README.md

    b.
 Write: For this approach the focus is to optimize the system to be able to write a high volume of incoming data.
 To do this we can make our data schema more simplified by reducing the joins and indexes for example.

 ## Practice

+# Typeorm

+- at the project folder run the command $ npm run typeorm migration:run